NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide* --

-## Can you see if there are any commits since the last tag?
+## Are there are any commits since the last tag?

 * <span style="color:green">&#9632;</span> = Yes.
 * <span style="color:red">&#9632;</span> = No.